NodeBB/docs/src/templates/installing/os/template.md

 {{mongo.service.restart}}
 ```

-To connect to a MongoDB deployment that requires authentication, use the `--username` and `--authenticationDatabase` options. mongosh prompts you for a password, which it hides as you type.
+To connect to a MongoDB deployment that requires authentication, use the `--username` and `--authenticationDatabase` options. `mongosh` prompts you for a password, which it hides as you type.

 ```
-mongosh "mongodb://hostname:port" --username admin --authenticationDatabase admin
+mongosh "mongodb://localhost:27017" --username admin --authenticationDatabase admin
 ```

 If everything is configured correctly the Mongo Shell will connect.
-Exit the shell.
+Exit the shell with `quit()`.

 ## Installing NodeBB